 When providing feedback to your students it’s essential that positive feedback affirms what they did well, rather than praises the student.
 The point of difference between these two options can be defined as:

-- Praise heaps the success on the person.
-“You're very smart, well done.”
+- Praise heaps the success of the person.
+“You’re very smart, well done.”

 - Affirmation focuses on the quality of the work done.
 “This is the correct answer.
 Well done.”

 When providing feedback to your students it’s not enough to simply say when something is wrong.